peterz3/Maze-Game/Development_Log.md

 * problem with horizontal movement being bounded too early
 * changed movement so it converts from map index(in the double array) to pixels on the screen(instead of visa versa)this greatly simplified my code and solved the movement bounding bug
 * added squares that hid remainder of map not filled out with texture squares(due to decimal point cutting)

+# 12/3 - 12/5

+* created maze generator class which holds boolean array for cells
+* converted between boolean array to physical maze, I had to scale maze size by 4 in order to change maze strcture to empty cells surrounded by walls(like a grid) from just a map of walls and spaces
+* implemented maze generating algorithm using recursion
+* implemented maze generator cpp
+* improved clean function to delete generated arrays